 Understanding the User’s Goals

 Remember, users in the immediate need category typically have a lower threshold for frustration.
 They must be connected to their desired service ASAP, or you risk losing them.
-With future interest users, there’s a little more wiggle room.
+With future interest users, there’s a bit more wiggle room.
 Thus, there’s more time to offer detailed information.

 Connect the User to Their Destination

 Wherever these eager customers land, they need to be quickly directed to their desired service within a couple of clicks.
-If you can help them find their desired service on your homepage, that’s even better!
+If you can help them find their desired service on your homepage, that’s even better.
 Keeping your navigational menu compact and organized should allow people to find their goal within 30 seconds or less.

 Helping the User Succeed

-- Step #2: Make your content easy to consume / understand.
+- Step #2: Make your content easy to consume/understand.